 Required notice

 When services start or whenever the provider creates or changes their policy on EUMR, they must inform the person receiving services about this policy.
 This notice must clearly explain the person’s rights and be in writing.
-The provider must get a signed acknowledgment from the person (or their legal representative, if applicable) confirming they were informed. andMinn.
-Stat. §
+The provider must get a signed acknowledgment from the person (or their legal representative, if applicable) confirming they were informed.

+Reporting the use of EUMR

+There are several steps 245D-licensed service providers must take to report the use of EUMR, such as notifying certain people, evaluating the adequacy of company policies and more.
+The steps are outlined in detail under Minn.
+Stat. §245D.061.
+The next section of this training will review the form that must be submitted to DHS when an EUMR or other reportable intervention is used.

 Requirements for reporting the use of restrictive interventions and incidents